RidaEn-nasry/fwa/ex02/Cinema-folder/README.md

 [ ] add something (possibly filter) to log user authentications [ ] add default error pages for common error codes
-[ ] figure out bassically the schema.sql file works when you hash passoword in sigup
+[ ] figure out bassically the schema.sql file works when you hash passoword in sigup [ ] ok what if user uploaded two similar images ?
+[ ] handle duplicate images when uploaded.
+[ ] handle when storage.path doesn't exist or is not writable

 # RESOURCES